 By onesoutherngal from MS

 I don't know how all the crumbs get into my kitchen drawers.
 It seems like I'm always taking everything out of the drawers, dumping the crumbs, and wiping them clean - and replacing the liner!
-Well, one of those great ideas out of nowhere popped into my brain the other day: plastic canvas sheets!

 Use linoleum leftovers to line your sink base cabinet and oven drawer for easier cleanup.
 You can even use linoleum pieces in cabinets instead of shelf paper so spills can be cleaned up easily.